giovanniboscu/continuous-section-field/README.md

 - **Thin-walled topology handling**:
   - open-section layouts
   - closed-cell and multi-cell layouts

+- **Continuous geometric interpolation between stations**: corresponding vertices are interpolated along `z`, enabling ruled-surface members and continuous property fields (e.g., `A(z)`, `I(z)`, `EA(z)`, `EI(z)`, `GJ(z)`).

+> **Geometric scope and limitations**
+> CSF is not a FEM solver: it provides a geometric formulation for non-prismatic members and returns sectional properties (and derived stiffness fields) for beam-based analysis or external solvers.
+> Curved outlines are handled by polygonal approximation (increase the number of sides to reach the desired accuracy).

+---

+## Reference System

+Two section planes are defined:

+- start section at `z = 0`
+- end section at `z = L`
+- the beam axis is aligned with the `z`-axis, normal to the section planes

+All section geometries must be provided in this local reference system.

+---

+## Section Geometry

+A section is defined by a **set of closed polylines**.

+- Each polyline represents a **material region**.
+- All polylines must be:
+  - non-self-intersecting
+  - oriented **counter-clockwise (CCW)**
+  - closed implicitly (do not repeat the first vertex at the end of the list)

 > **Geometric scope and limitations**
 > CSF is not a FEM solver: it provides a geometric formulation for non-prismatic members and returns sectional properties (and derived stiffness fields) for beam-based analysis or external solvers.